Options trading. Understanding option pricing

 Choosing of assets for trading can take a long time, especially when it comes to options trading.
 Keeping this in mind, we’ve created the options screener that saves your time and helps find new trading ideas based on a simple principle – buying cheap options or selling expensive ones.

 In this article we will consider the ways you can trade options to make a profit.
 We will discuss such terms as options price, strike price, volatility, in-the-money and out-of-the-money options.
-This information will be helpful for beginners because it gives a full understanding of the need to buy or sell options at a particular time in order to make the most money.
+This information will be helpful for beginners because it gives a full understanding of the need to buy or sell options at a particular time in order to make the most money by choosing top options to buy.

 - Options definition